 Why did I get a new assessment before I received a determination on an appeal filed last year?

 The Department of Assessment is required to revalue all property at the same time even if there is a pending appeal.
 The assessment review process takes a full year to review all of the appeals and overlaps with the legal deadline for publishing the new assessments.
-If you disagree with the new assessment as well, you should file an appeal by March 1 (extended to May 1 in 2013) even if you have not received a determination from the Assessment Review Commission on an application you filed last year.
+If you disagree with the new assessment as well, you should file an appeal by March 1, 2017 even if you have not received a determination from the Assessment Review Commission on an application you filed last year.

 Why did my assessment increase more than 6% over last year?

-The assessment reflects construction or renovation of improvements.
+- The assessment reflects construction or renovation or improvements.